dereuromark/cakephp-cache/docs/Full-page.md

     ]);
 }
 ```
-In this case we also exlude AJAX requests.
+In this case we also exclude AJAX requests.

 ### Global Configuration